kanisterio/website/README.md

-# Kanister.io web site
+# Kanister.io Web Site
 [![NodeJS with Gulp](https://github.com/kanisterio/website/actions/workflows/npm-gulp.yml/badge.svg)](https://github.com/kanisterio/website/actions/workflows/npm-gulp.yml)

-## Getting started
+## Install node/npm
-### Make sure you have node/npm installed
-Node is the Javascript runtime and includes NPM, the Node Package Manager, which installs all the JS dependencies.
+Node is the Javascript runtime and includes NPM, the Node Package Manager, which installs all the JS library dependencies.

 If you have a Mac and use Homebrew, you can install with `brew install node`.
 Otherwise, see these instructions: https://docs.npmjs.com/getting-started/installing-node.